-Pelvic inflammatory disease (PID) is a broad term that encompasses a spectrum of infection and inflammation of the upper female genital tract, resulting in a spectrum of abnormalities.
+Pelvic inflammatory disease (PID) is a broad term that encompasses a spectrum of infection and inflammation of the upper female genital tract, resulting in a range of abnormalities.

 The highest incidence is seen among sexually active women in their teens, with 75% cases being under 25 years of age.
-In the United States approximately 1 million females are thought to be afflicted with PID per year and nearly 275,000 of them are thought to be hospitalised 7.
+In the United States, approximately 1 million females are thought to be afflicted with PID per year, and nearly 275,000 of them are believed to be hospitalised 7.

 More common presentations include acute pelvic pain (of variable intensity), cervical motion tenderness, vaginal discharge, fever, and leukocytosis.
 Right upper quadrant pain from the perihepatitis in Fitz-Hugh-Curtis syndrome is possible.